Company culture is complicated, but measuring and understanding it doesn’t have to be.

 - Determines strengths and weaknesses in food safety capability

-- Provides real insight into staff opinion, attitude, and behaviour
+- Provides real insight into staff opinion, attitude, and behavior

 - Provides multi-site businesses with a benchmarking tool to compare sites to each other